Northeast COVID-19 updates: Cases now 39; Meghalaya reports first case; Manipur to help stranded students and more

 On Monday, ‘Shiva’ and ‘Parvati’ were seen performing rituals with masks on their faces at the Gajan festival in Tripura.
 Gajan Festival, native to Bangladesh, West Bengal, Jharkhand and parts of Assam, is also observed in Tripura.
 The festival involves praying for ‘Hara-Gouri’, a gender-less incarnation of God.
 The ritual is prevalent among the subaltern, and performed on the eve of Chaitra Sankranti or the last day of Bengali calendar.

-Speaking to reporters, Jagannath Das, an organiser of Gajan festival at Daspara in the outskirts of Agartala, said, “We worship for Lord Mahadev to come down to earth from Kailasha and grant blessings.
+Speaking to reporters, Jagannath Das, an organiser of Gajan festival at Daspara in the outskirts of Agartala, said, “We worship that Lord Mahadev comes down to earth from Kailasha and grant blessings for the welfare of the people.
 This year, we have lockdown imposed across the country.
 People are dying due to the coronavirus.
 So, we have cut down the rituals to an absolute minimum and are performing them, wearing masks and maintaining social distancing.”

 Don’t miss these articles on Coronavirus from the Explained section: